 Using It As a Potential Tenant

-As additional information, you can indicate if you have pets and if you like to search within a certain radius of the respective city.
+As additional information, you can indicate if you have pets and would like to search within a certain radius of the respective city.

-Further required information you would need to enter are:
+Further, the required information you would need to enter is:

 - The length of your stay